JSheare/TGF_and_glow_search_program/README.md

   - Prints the specified string to both stdout and the specified file.
 - tgf.days_per_month()
   - Returns the number of days in the requested month based on the year.
+- tgf.file_size()
+  - Returns the size of the given file in bytes.
 - tgf.roll_date_forward()
   - Returns the calendar date after the one given as an argument.
 - tgf.roll_date_backward()